-FIGURE 2 | AV policy framework development process in Israel
+FIGURE 2 | AV policy framework development process

-Process stage Key objectives and tactics Step 1 Identify policy needs and develop framework structure Review MOT mobility goals, strategy and AV approach to date Collect information on AV policy challenges and opportunities from the perspective of global private and public stakeholders - Develop key elements of the framework according to identified needs Step 2 Screen and engage AV stakeholders Build an open multistakeholder community for the AV Establish one-on-one interactions to set expectations and explore synergies with government and public-sector representatives policy framework Scope key interest areas at an initial community meeting Finalize project plan and launch the project Step 3 Co-develop the AV policy framework Release the framework - Method: Outline and review the draft Solicit contributions Draft and review the document Discuss key challenges in workshops throughout the process Make policy recommendations Step 4 Iteration and scaling Present key policy framework learnings and its development process in international forums and events Forge collaborations with countries considering adopting elements of the Israeli policy framework and/or its development process
+Process stage Key objectives and tactics Step 1: Identify policy needs and develop subsequent framework structure Review the MOTs mobility goals and strategy and its AV approach to-date.
+Collect information on AV policy challenges and opportunities from the perspectives of global private and public stakeholders Develop key elements of the framework according to identified needs: Step 2: Build a multi- stakeholder community for devising the AV Policy Framework Screen and engage AV stakeholders.
+Establish one-on-one interactions to set expectations and explore synergies with government and public representatives.
+Scope key interest areas at an initial community meeting.
+Finalize project plan and kick-off the project.
+Step 3: Co-developing the AV policy framework Release the framework listed in Step 1.
+Method: Outline and review the draft.
+Solicit contributions.
+Draft and review the document.
+Discuss the key challenging aspects in workshops throughout the process.
+Suggesting policy recommendations.
+Step 4: Iterating and scaling Present key learnings from the policy framework and the process by which it was developed in various international forums and events.
+Forge collaborations with various countries that consider adopting elements of Israeli policy framework and/or the process by which it was developed.